-Just under years ago, we quit insurance.
+Just about five years ago, we quit traditional insurance.

-And I ended up have laparoscopic surgery to diagnose and excise endometriosis.
+My son had to have his adenoids removed, as well as ear tubes placed, and I ended up have laparoscopic surgery to diagnose and excise endometriosis.

 To say I was nervous was an understatement.
 If somehow it all fell through, we would end up with tens of thousands of dollars of medical bills.

 I will admit at times that I thought, “Insurance would be easier!” but when all was said and done, I am SO grateful that we’ve had Christian Healthcare Ministries as opposed to traditional insurance to help protect us from financial difficulties.

 Throughout the entire process for both surgeries, CHM was professional, accommodating, and quick to respond – which I can say is not very common when it comes to handling medical bills.